2015 Crias Available

 BMF Taos' Zeppelin

 Zeppelin continues to pass on his exceptionally fine consistent fleece to his offspring.
-We have 2015 crias available for sale in dark colors to enable you to add this genetic trait to your breeding program.
-Zeppelin has strong color genetics while continuing to maintain fineness.
+We have 2015 crias available for sale in dark colors to enable you to add this genetic powerhouse to your breeding program.

 Richard and Anne bought their first Alpaca in 2007 and we were off and running.
 Anne is the fiber enthusiast and Richard is the animal specialist.
 Since neither of us had a background in livestock prior to our first Alpaca purchase, we had a lot to learn and were on an accelerated time table.
 The ride from 2007 through today has been one of the most exciting, scary and fulfilling expeditions of our lives.
 Let us tell you why.